SALT Alert: Amazon Puts FBA Sellers on Notice of Possible Sales Tax NexusBy Steven P. Bryde | December 11, 2018

 About Steven P. Bryde

-Steven P. Bryde, JD, is a Principal in the Tax Practice at Marks Paneth LLP.
+Steven P. Bryde, JD, is a Senior Consultant in the Tax Practice at Marks Paneth LLP.
 He specializes in state and local taxation for corporations and flow-thru entities in a cross section of industries as well as for individuals.
 With more than 30 years of tax experience, Mr. Bryde has spent nearly his entire career in public accounting.
 Over the years, he has held positions at both global and regional accounting firms.
-Among his accomplishments in...
+Among his accomplishments...
 READ MORE +